ModelChecker/moxi-mc-flow/README.txt

 runs `check.py` to verify no solvers disagreed on a result, i.e., one claimed sat/unsat and another claimed the opposite for a benchmark.

-Keep in mind that the results are meant to be relative to nuXmv, i.e., they show that the toolchain provided is correct and performant *with respect to* nuXmv.
+Keep in mind that the results should be interpreted relative to nuXmv, i.e., they show that the toolchain is correct and performant *with respect to* nuXmv.
 So, though many tests with not finish within the timeout or memout limits, the data show that the avr, btormc, and pono scripts agree with and solve a similar number of sat/unsat instances compared to nuXmv.